The MADE Show was fantastic. So glad to see so many inspired builders of frames and wheels!

 (3) Many recent recruits are among the growing numbers of spoke machine users.
 Of course, spoke nerd orientation is not required for spoke machine use, but it is a great vantage point to observe and learn.

 Thread form is guided by international standards: ISO, DIN, JIS, etc. to ensure good design and interchangeability.
 Early years of cycling did not benefit from global embrace of these standards.
+Today, DIN 7902 is the most important standard.

 Here are glimpses of 3.